 In 2010 the museum acquired another building, at Chernishevsky per.
 4, bldg.
 2, where Sergei Yesenin had been a frequent guest.
 Since 1912, he had participated in the Surikovsky literary and musical circle, whose members often gathered in the building.
 The Yesenin Museum of Moscow has initiated design and restoration work to preserve the historic mansion’s unique exterior, while remaking the interior into a museum exhibition space.

-The new museum building, located at Klyazminskaya street, 21, bldg.
-2, in the long run will be open Yesenin cultural and educational center.
-All the inhabitants of the Northern District of Moscow in the immediate vicinity will be able to spend their leisure time in an atmosphere of Yesenin’s poetry.
+The Yesenin Cultural Center was opened in 2014 in new museum building, located at Klyazminskaya street, 21, bldg.
+2. All the inhabitants of the Northern District of Moscow in the immediate vicinity will be able to spend their leisure time in an atmosphere of Yesenin’s poetry.
 It is planned to conduct various activities with the children, concerts, artistic evenings, as well as showing the unique museum exhibitions.

 115054, Moscow, Bolshoy Strochenovsky pereulok 24, bld.
 2